chmod-sha/OverTheWire-Bandit-Complete-Level-Writeups/bandit 0-34/bandit3 to 4.md

 bandit3@bandit:~/inhere$ ls -a
 .  ..  ...Hiding-From-You
 ```
-Now simply just `cat` the file as we have previously done.
+Now just `cat` the file as we have previously done.
 ```
 bandit3@bandit:~/inhere$ cat ./...Hiding-From-You
 XXXBANDIT4PASSWORDXXX